amroamroamro/prettify-matlab/README.markdown

 BUILDING
 --------

-If the files don't already exist, run `rake SO:build` to create the output javascript files in the `js` directory using the templates sources from `src`.
+You can rebuild the project by running `rake SO:build`.
+This will create the output javascript files in the `js` directory using the templates sources from `src`.
 (This step requires Rake, a Make-like build tool for Ruby, used here to provide basic template processing).